 Andreas lives with his father and his mother.
-At home, duties include making beds, running errands and cleaning.
+He is responsible for making beds, running errands and cleaning.
 His father is sometimes employed as a farmer and his mother maintains the home.
 There are 2 children in the family.

 Andreas lives in the coastal community of Ujungwatu, home to approximately 5,800 residents.
 Typical houses are constructed of cement floors, cement or brick walls and tile roofs.
 The primary ethnic group is Java and the most commonly spoken languages are Indonesian and Javanese.

 The regional diet consists of rice.
 Common health problems in this area include dysentery, dengue fever, tuberculosis and lung infections.
 Most adults in Ujungwatu work as fishermen or subsistence farmers and earn the equivalent of $30 per month.
 This community has electricity but needs vocational training centers, tuition assistance, employment opportunities and food.

 Your sponsorship allows the staff of Siwi Peni Student Center to provide Andreas with Bible studies, nutritious food, vitamins, health screenings, community service opportunities, field trips, health education, school fees, scholastic materials, tutoring and vocational training.
 The center staff will also provide monthly fellowship for the parents or guardians of Andreas.